-The discontinuation of smallpox vaccination is in-part considered the culprit for the re-emergence of monkeypox.
-However, greater interaction between wildlife and humans caused by deforestation, increased migration, and the continued consumption of bushmeat are also considered causes.
+The discontinuation of smallpox vaccination is in part considered the culprit for the re-emergence of monkeypox.
+However, greater interaction between wildlife and humans caused by deforestation increased migration, and the continued consumption of bushmeat is also considered a cause.
 Therefore, the best way to not be infected is to reduce exposure by limiting contact with rodents and primates; limiting direct exposure to blood and meat of animals; and the thorough cooking of meat prior to eating, particularly bushmeat.
 The WHO is advocating for further restrictions on the animal trade or banning the movement of small African mammals and monkeys to slow the expansion of the virus outside Africa.

-Furthermore, Andrea McCollum, epidemiologist at CDC and an expert in pox viruses, told the Telegraph that “one of the problems is that there are no experts in these countries because there has been a lapse in the number of cases over the last 30 to 40 years.
+Furthermore, Andrea McCollum, an epidemiologist at CDC and an expert in poxviruses, told the Telegraph that “one of the problems is that there are no experts in these countries because there has been a lapse in the number of cases over the last 30 to 40 years.
 A lot of the experts from the smallpox era are just not around anymore”.